A bound state attractor in optical turbulence: Single NLSE soliton propagation in the SHE

 In Sec.~\ref{sec:soliturb} we carried out a thorough examination of the final bound state created by a turbulent process, involving the interaction of many solitons that are initially present in the system.
 We now demonstrate that a similar bound state can arise directly when we launch a nonlinear wave that is different to the exact soliton naturally supported by the SHE.

 We launch a single NLSE soliton~\eqref{eq:NLSE_soli} with parameters $(A,v,s,\phi)=(20,4,\pi,0)$, into the system.
 Since $\beta=10^{-2}\neq0$, we do not expect this initial condition to propagate in the SHE without a change of profile.
 Indeed, in Fig.~\ref{fig:1soli_xt} we see that the coherent structure immediately emits waves into the domain while the profile relaxes: the peak of the structure falls while its width broadens.
 This initial relaxation is followed by a rebound, and thereafter the amplitude and width of the coherent structure oscillate periodically.
 These oscillations become noisy once the radiated waves travel across the periodic domain and re-encounter the structure.
-This is seen in Fig.~\ref{fig:1soli_xt}(a), where we show the spatiotemporal evolution of the $|u(x,t)|$ field in a 3D surface plot, with snapshots at times $t=0$ (initial condition), $t=0.056$ (minimum of the first relaxation), $t=0.432$ (maximum of a subsequent noisy oscillation), and $t=0.504$ (ensuing minimum) shown in (b).
+This is seen in Fig.~\ref{fig:1soli_xt}(a), where we show the spatiotemporal evolution of the $|u(x,t)|$ field, with snapshots at times $t=0$ (initial condition), $t=0.056$ (minimum of the first relaxation), $t=0.432$ (maximum of a subsequent noisy oscillation), and $t=0.504$ (ensuing minimum) shown in (b).
 The DST spectra at the corresponding times are shown in (c).
 Once again, we see that the DST eigenvalue $\zeta_1$ oscillates in phase with the peak of the coherent structure.

-After the initial transient relaxation and rebound, we find that the ratio $\bar{A}/\langle\zeta^{\rm Im}_1\rangle \simeq 1.51$.
-This is slightly closer to the NLSE value of 2, as compared to the value 1.25 for the consolidated bound state in Sec.~\ref{sec:soliturb}.
-Here $\bar{A} \simeq 10.5$, whereas in Sec.~\ref{sec:soliturb} we had $\bar{A} \simeq 48.9$, which agrees with our hypothesis above that higher-amplitude structures locally drive the system further from integrability.
-We measure the velocity of the oscillating nonlinear wave to be unperturbed from the velocity used to initialise the system, $v \simeq 4.00$ (measured over any time interval during the simulation, so we drop the angle brackets).
-We measure $\zeta^{\rm Re}_1 \simeq -2.00$ (pointwise or average), agreeing perfectly with $v/\zeta^{\rm Re}_1 = -2$ from the Zakharov-Shabat theory for the NLSE.

 After the initial condition has relaxed, and as the residual coherent structure starts to rebound and oscillate, the eigenvalue $\zeta_2$ grows from the real axis and oscillates above and below the threshold $\zeta^{\rm Im}_{\rm th}$, in phase opposition with $\zeta^{\rm Im}_1$.
-Both eigenvalues have the same constant real part, indicating that the two solitons corresponding to these eigenvalues travel at the same speed, not fluctuating like in the case of Sec.~\ref{sec:soliturb}.
+Both eigenvalues have the same constant real part $\zeta^{\rm Re}_1=\zeta^{\rm Re}_2\simeq -2.00$, indicating that the two solitons corresponding to these eigenvalues travel at the same speed, not fluctuating like in the case of Sec.~\ref{sec:soliturb}.
+The velocity of the coherent structure remains identical to the initial soliton velocity, measured to be $v \simeq 4.00$ over any time interval during the simulation, so we drop the angle brackets.
+The relation between $v$ and $\zeta^{\rm Re}_{1,2}$ is in perfect agreement with the Zakharov-Shabat theory for NLSE solitons.